UNINETTSigma2/documentation/index.rst

 ::

-   The computations/simulations/[SIMILAR] were performed on resources provided by NRIS - the Norwegain Research Infrastructure Services for High Performance Computing and Data Storage
+   The computations/simulations/[SIMILAR] were performed on resources provided by NRIS - the Norwegian Research Infrastructure Services for High Performance Computing and Data Storage